Openmesh-Network/xnode-admin/README.md

 * quick pull txt record as bloom filter record from powerdns
     * when it receives the correct uuid as a bloom filter it will trigger an instant git pull from the configured remote

+# General Usage
+Find helper shell scripts as samples of usage, there are a number of scripts that can be used speed up the development and testing.

 ## Usage as a json-based rebuilder
 The initial release version of this software will communicate directly with the Studio via an API, building it's configuration from a JSON response received from the Xnode Studio.